ComposableFi/composable/docs/docs/products/centauri-overview.md

 :::

 Centauri leverages and expands upon the existing Inter-Blockchain Communication Protocol (IBC) beyond Cosmos.
-The IBC protocol previously allowed for trustless bridging between Cosmos SDK chains; however, we are amongst the first to extend IBC to other ecosystems.
+The IBC protocol previously allowed for trustless bridging between Cosmos SDK chains; however, we are the first to extend IBC to other ecosystems.

 Similar to any IBC connection between two chains, Centauri supports asset transfers (fungible tokens, non-fungible tokens), generic message passing, cross-chain contract calls, cross-chain fee payments, interchain collateralization and more in a trustless manner.
 The trustless condition of Centauri is due to the fact it is:

-- built upon light clients that communicate with each other
-- updates the state of a counterparty chain
+- built upon light clients that communicate with each other and updates the state of a counterparty chain
-- sends finality proofs and other types of transactions and packets that can be verified
-- able to upgrade the state of a chain through sending finality proofs
+- able to upgrade the state of a chain through sending finality proofs, other types of transactions and packets that can be verified

 To implement IBC outside on chains outside of Cosmos, three essential components are required: